More Troubling Failure(s): Situating Bodies and Research in Art

 By NYU/AMS Lecture Committee, AMS Office

 The 2021 NYU/AMS Lecture, Call & Response: The Works That Resonate, is being held online due to the status of the ongoing coronavirus pandemic.
-In… Read More
+Read More